leevi978/pi-travel-router/docs/6-recap-and-summary.md

 ## Automatic Interface Behavior

-- When you plug in the USB WiFi adapter, NetworkManager connects it to the configured upstream (`wan-hotel` on `wlan1`).
+- If the USB WiFi adapter is present, NetworkManager connects it to `wan-hotel` on `wlan1`.
-- When you connect an ethernet cable, `eth0` (`Wired connection 1`) becomes the uplink automatically.
+- If an ethernet cable is plugged in, `eth0` ("Wired connection 1") becomes the uplink.
+- If only one exists, that one is used—no failure; the other steps just don’t apply.
-- Both modes feed the same hotspot on `wlan0`.
+- Both (when present) feed the same hotspot on `wlan0`; you can unplug / plug either without reconfiguring the hotspot.

 ## Interference Note

-`wlan0` (hotspot) and `wlan1` (USB adapter) can sit on overlapping 2.4 GHz spectrum.
-Even if channels differ, simultaneous transmit/receive in close physical proximity (same board + USB dongle) reduces effective throughput and can increase latency / packet loss.
-Recommendation: If an ethernet jack is available, prefer it and unplug the USB WiFi adapter to free RF space and maximize stability & speed.
+`wlan0` and `wlan1` compete for the same 2.4 GHz airtime.
+Both active = less throughput + more latency.
+If ethernet exists: use it and unplug the USB adapter.

 ## When To Use Each Uplink

-- Use ethernet (`eth0`) whenever a jack is present.
-Lowest latency, least interference.
+Quick rule:

+- Ethernet available?
+Use ethernet (best speed + stability).
-- Use the USB WiFi adapter only when WiFi is the only option.
+- No ethernet?
+Use USB WiFi adapter.
-- If only WiFi exists, the Pi effectively becomes a WiFi “stability layer” / extender.
-It usually won’t raise raw Mbps beyond what the upstream allows, but it can:
-  - Provide stronger local signal for your devices (closer, cleaner RF path)
-  - Reduce random disconnects
-  - Normalize multiple devices behind one MAC / session (sometimes helping captive portals)
+- Have both?
+Prefer ethernet; keep adapter unplugged unless needed.
+  WiFi‑only mode acts like a small extender: better local signal & fewer drops (not higher raw Mbps).
+Bonus: single MAC can simplify captive portals.

 ## Hostapd Profile Status

-Current hotspot tuning is optimized for a wired uplink scenario (assumes stable backhaul).
-When using `wlan1` as uplink, different airtime / channel / rate control trade‑offs may be better.
-We’ll automate that soon.
+Current tuning favors wired uplink; WiFi uplink may benefit from different channel / airtime settings.
+We will automate profile switching later.

-## Coming Enhancements (Next Parts)
+## Coming Enhancements

-We will layer quality‑of‑life + resilience features:

-1. Full‑tunnel option: route all client traffic through a WireGuard (VPN) tunnel; quick commands to toggle / switch configs.
-2. Simple commands to switch & log into new public WiFis (modify upstream without manual editing).
-3. Auto hostapd profile switching: detect whether uplink is `eth0` or `wlan1` and load the matching optimized config.
-4. Media / streaming mode: control streaming or downloads (e.g. to HDMI TV or local storage) from your phone’s browser.
-5. (Optional) Further RF optimizations: adaptive channel selection, transmit power adjustments, coexistence tweaks.

-## What You Should Do Right Now

-Nothing more—just verify both uplink paths work:

-1. Test with ethernet plugged in (unplug USB WiFi adapter): confirm internet from a client on the hotspot.
-2. Unplug ethernet, plug in USB adapter: confirm it joins the configured public WiFi and hotspot clients still reach the internet.
-3. Observe any speed / stability difference so you have a baseline before adding VPN overhead later.

-Once that feels solid, proceed to the next section where we start adding the VPN layer.
+Optional add‑ons (stop here if you’re happy):

+- VPN / WireGuard: full‑tunnel toggle + quick profile switch
+- Upstream helper: change / log into new public WiFi fast
+- Adaptive hotspot: auto profile based on `eth0` vs `wlan1`
+- Media mode: phone‑controlled streaming / downloads
+- RF tweaks: channel, power, coexistence

+## Quick Self‑Check Before Moving On

+Do only what applies:

+1. Ethernet present?
+Test hotspot → internet with ONLY ethernet.
+2. USB adapter present?
+Test hotspot → internet with ONLY WiFi uplink.
+3. Have both?
+Compare speeds to form a baseline before VPN.
+   Then move on to the VPN / WireGuard section.